andres-erbsen/dename-writeup/dename.md

 This requires users to regularly confirm that they still use that profile by requesting a nil change to it.
-The possibility of a profile expiring complicates the situation because then somebody else may claim the name, but the old profile still fits the criteria of being accepted by all servers -- this is the main motivation for freshness assertions (section
+The possibility of a profile expiring complicates the situation because somebody else may later claim the name, but the old profile still fits the criteria of being accepted by all servers -- this is the main motivation for freshness assertions (section \ref{freshness}).
-\ref{freshness}).
 It is, of course, possible to have names not expire, but doing so would seriously hamper the usability of the system when the space due to more and more names pointing to profiles with lost keys.

 The described rules of changing the directory are sensitive to the order in which changes are processed: if two servers propose two valid requests to modify the same name in different ways, it is crucial to ensure that all servers choose to apply them in the same order because applying one of them may make the other invalid.
-We use a standard protocol akin to [@XXXsharedRandomness] to establish shared randomness between servers and use it to randomly pick an order in which to process the changes.
+We use a standard protocol akin to [@XXXsharedRandomness] to establish shared randomness between servers and use it to pick a random permutation of the list of servers that determines the order in which the requests they introduced are handled.

 However, a malicious server could observe the announcements other servers make and deliberately introduce requests that conflict with a particular user's requests.
 To prevent this, the requests are hashed before they are broadcast using the verified broadcast protocol and actual requests are only revealed after every server has announced the hash of their proposed changes.
-Now, all changes a server proposes must be independent of the ones proposed by other servers because it only gets to observe the other proposals after broadcasting its own.
+Because of this, all changes a server proposes must be independent of the ones proposed by other servers because it only gets to observe the other proposals after broadcasting its own.
 To spread out network load, the current implementation actually pushes encrypted requests to other servers before having received hashes from them and reveals the encryption key to reveal the requests.
 The final protocol is displayed in figure \ref{consensusProtocol}.

 \begin{figure}[hbt]
 \begin{msc}